jorisvandenbossche/course-python-data/notebooks/case4_air_quality_analysis.md

   <li>Add a new column, called 'weekday', to the variable <code>subset</code> which defines for each data point the day of the week</li>
   <li>From the <code>subset</code> DataFrame, select only Monday (= day 0) and Sunday (=day 6) and remove the others (so, keep this as variable <code>subset</code>)</li>
   <li>Change the values of the weekday column in <code>subset</code> according to the following mapping: <code>{0:"Monday", 6:"Sunday"}</code></li>
-  <li>With plotnine, make a scatter plot of the measurements at 'BETN029' vs 'FR04037', with the color variation based on the weekday.
+  <li>With seaborn, make a scatter plot of the measurements at 'BETN029' vs 'FR04037', with the color variation based on the weekday.
 Add a linear regression to this plot.</li>
 </ul><br>

 **Note**: If you run into the **SettingWithCopyWarning** and do not know what to do, recheck [pandas_03b_indexing](pandas_03b_indexing.ipynb)